lyjelin/Coursera-Certificate/Google-Cloud-Digital-Leader-Training/GradedAssessment.md

 - [ ] Budget planning needs to incorporate increased capital expenditure.
 - [ ] IT costs become less variable and are easier to measure.

+#### Quiz 2 Security in the cloud

+1. What are the three components of Google Cloud’s defense-in-depth data security design?
+Select the correct answer.
+- [ ] Perimeter security, fingerprint authentication, globally distributed data storage
+- [ ] Sharding, biometric authentication, 2-factor authentication
+- [ ] Categorized data, data encryption keys, globally distributed encryption keys
+- [x] **Sharding, encryption key, key encryption key**

+2. You have received an email that says the following: “We have identified that your account is vulnerable.
+Click this link to change your security settings.”
+What cybersecurity risks do you need to consider before clicking on the link?
+Select two correct answers.
+- [ ] Use of secured third-party systems
+- [x] **Malware attacks on files**
+- [x] **Phishing for sensitive data**
+- [ ] Physical hard disk damage
+- [ ] Recruitment of security expertise

+3. What Google Cloud security layer does “strong authentication for data access” relate to?
+Select the correct answer.
+- [ ] Operations
+- [ ] Network
+- [x] **Identity**
+- [ ] Storage

+4. An Identity Access Management policy, or IAM policy, is made of three parts.
+What are they?
+Select the correct answer.
+- [ ] "Where", "can resources be allocated", and "to verify identity".
+- [ ] "How", "can we please our customers", and "with existing resources".
+- [ ] "What", "can be solved", and "with which software".
+- [x] **“Who”, “can do what”, and “on which resource”.**

+5. What is Google Cloud’s principle for granting access to users?
+Select the correct answer.
+- [ ] "Shared responsibility"
+- [ ] "Most privilege"
+- [ ] "Restricted responsibility"
+- [x] **"Least privilege"**